JamesBremner/PathFinderMay2021/README.md

 A graphical user interface to PathFinder.
 The following options are available:

 - __Costs.__
-An application that inputs links, link costs, starting and ending nodes, then uses the PathFinder engine to find optimal path.
+An option that inputs links, link costs, starting and ending nodes, then uses the PathFinder engine to find optimal path.
 [Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Costs)

 - __Sales.__
 An option that finds minimum cost path that visits all nodes.
 [Detailed Documentation](https://github.com/JamesBremner/PathFinder/wiki/Sales)